 That’s it!
 Touch up any areas that you want to be more painted and if for some reason you are not happy with an area, you can easily remove the paint with household vinegar.

-Just spray the area and remove with old rags and reapply as desired.
-After about five to seven days the paint should calcify and won’t be able to be removed easily.
+Just spray the area and remove it with old rags and reapply as desired.
+After about two to three days the paint should calcify and won’t be able to be easily removed.

-Once you’ve created the wash off look you want, let the paint fully dry.
-Don’t use the fireplace that day and stay off of it until it fully dries overnight, but after that it is ready to go and you can enjoy your new look!
+Once you’ve created the wash-off look you want, let the paint fully dry.
+Don’t use the fireplace that day and stay off of it until it fully dries overnight.
+To protect it and prevent chalking, especially on stoops or areas you sit on, we recommend adding a top coat of our Mineral Shield.
+After that, it is ready to go and you can enjoy your new look!

-BioCalce Classico also works on the exterior so if you love this look, you can use the same process but with a garden hose instead of a spray bottle.
-Here’s a video showing you exterior application, and the big advantage is it will last 15-25 years and continue to give you a gorgeous look that is found in historic European buildings.
+Classico Limewash also works on the exterior so if you love this look, you can use the same process but with a garden hose instead of a spray bottle.
+Here’s a video showing you exterior application, and it’s an easy process to give you a gorgeous look that is found in historic European buildings.